aspose-barcode/aspose-barcode-reference-tutorials/barcode/english/java/checksum-and-validation/applying-checksum-validation/_index.md

 import com.aspose.barcode.barcoderecognition.DecodeType;
 ```

+## Step‑by‑step guide

-## Step 1: Set Up Your Project
+### Step 1: Set up a barcode reader example java project

-Begin by creating a new Java project and adding the Aspose.BarCode library to your project's dependencies.
+Create a new Java project (or add a module) and attach the Aspose.BarCode JAR to your classpath.
+This tutorial uses a simple console application, but the same code works in web or Android projects.

-## Step 2: Initialize BarCodeReader
+### Step 2: Initialize the `BarCodeReader`

-Create an instance of the BarCodeReader class and load an existing one-code barcode from your document directory.
+Load the image that contains the barcode you want to examine.
+Replace `Your Document Directory` with the actual path on your machine.

 ```java
 String dataDir = "Your Document Directory";
 BarCodeReader reader = new BarCodeReader(dataDir + "onecode.png", DecodeType.ONE_CODE);
 ```

-## Step 3: Turn Off Checksum Validation
+### Step 3: Turn off checksum validation (optional)

-Set the ChecksumValidation property to Off to disable checksum validation.
+If you want to **apply checksum validation java** later, you can start with validation disabled and enable it when needed.
+Here we demonstrate turning it off.

 ```java
 reader.setChecksumValidation(ChecksumValidation.OFF);
 ```

-## Step 4: Read BarCodes

-Utilize a loop to iterate through the barcodes and retrieve information.
+### Step 4: Read the barcodes and display results
+Iterate through all detected barcodes.
+The loop prints the decoded text and the symbology type.

 ```java
 for (BarCodeResult result : reader.readBarCodes()) {